AyaanRathod/COSC_3P95_ASSIGNMENT_2/README.md

     ├── requirements.txt          # Python dependencies
     ├── docker-compose.yml        # Docker configuration for the observability stack
     ├── otel-collector-config.yml # OpenTelemetry Collector configuration
-    ├── report.md                 # The project report (ignored by Git)
-    └── screenshots/              # Directory for report screenshots

 ```

 -   `client.py`: Sends files from the `./client_files` directory to the server.